jdittrich/userNeedResearchBook/text/dataAnalysis.md

 that may make a good insight right away.
 Great.
 Just write it down and assign the data to it.
 Even if you have only one or two pieces of data that fit the insight, don't worry, just see if the insight will emerge to be bigger.
-If not, you can still revise the insight or just get rid of it and see where else the data might fit.
+If not, you can still revise the title or just get rid of the group and see where else the data might fit.